teejayen/teejayen.github.io/apogee2019.md

 - By 2021, 27% of network traffic for the average company will bypass the network perimeter entirely.
 - Protects end users from phishing, and redirects to a training page (soon to be refreshed)
 - Complements RED and WebBlocker to block malicious threats
-- All blocks will alert, and the discussion is directly with one of WatchGuard's threat researchers
+- All blocks will alert, and the discussion is directly with one of WatchGuard's threat  / realtime SOC

 There's a hole in your umbrella: https://medium.com/alphasoc/theres-a-hole-in-your-umbrella-960ab0cc7e6e WatchGuard blocked 61% of URLS, where as Cisco Umbrella only blocked 2%!